Notifying DVLA of a Death

 Additional information

-- V5C (log book) needs to be updated if vehicle is being kept
+- V5C (log book) needs to be updated whether the vehicle is being kept or sold

 Frequently asked questions